TankerTime, always FREE

 Daytime: TankerTime M-F 10am to 6pm and often later.
 Weekend days often.
 Volunteer so we can expand weekend hours.

-Nightime: Second Sundays TankerTime, 5pm to midnight, May thru September.
-On 9/9/18, around dark (8pm?) we will launch our WaterStories Quiz (think maritime Jeopardy).
+Nightime: Second Sundays TankerTime, 6pm to midnight, May thru September.
 Around 10 pm, the jam of Mediterranean music starts, "WaterStories of the Wine Dark Sea."
+(July 2019 update: it will be the 3rd Sunday, 7/21, since the Formula E car race is happening here the 2nd weekend of July.)
 The vibe is captured in this blogpost.

 Pro tip: wait for the NYC Ferry here!
 When you see the ferry enter Atlantic Basin, you have enough time to walk over to dock and get the boat.